 In today’s technology pick, we ask, where’s my flying car and jet pack?
 Flying cars will have to wait, but jet-propelled movement could be a reality for US military.
 Arizona State University’s ‘4MM’ project (which stands for ‘four-minute-mile’) funded by DARPA is currently developing a jet-powered backpack that can assist soldiers in combat zones get somewhere in a jiffy.
 Watch the video here.

 The Chief of Naval Operations’ Rapid Innovation Cell (CRIC) in the US recorded this podcast with Popular Science blogger Kelsey Atherton back in May on the future of drones.
 They discuss the use of drones in real life and science fiction, where drone technology is headed over the horizon and how they might have changed the Civil War (35mins).

 Canberra: The ICRC and Australian Red Cross will host a panel discussion on ways to improve the security and delivery of health care in armed conflict and other emergencies.
 The event launches a new publication, Promoting Military Operational Practice that ensures safe access to and delivery of health care, and is on Wednesday 24 September, Finkel Lecture Theatre, JCSMR, ANU, 5.45 to 7pm.
 Register here.

-Natalie Sambhi is an analyst at ASPI and editor of The Strategist.
-Image courtesy of Flickr user Kristian Bjornard.
+Natalie Sambhi is an analyst at ASPI and managing editor of The Strategist.
+Penelope Czyzewska is currently completing a degree in national security, and is undertaking work experience at ASPI through the University of Canberra.
+Image courtesy of leg0fenris.